 How to Apply

-To apply for a library card, adults aged 18 or older must present valid, current photo identification and an additional proof of address.
+To apply for a library card, applicants aged 14 or older must present valid, current photo identification and proof of address.
 Acceptable forms of identification are:

 - Foreign driver’s license